Students with families

 Some Nottingham City primary schools have a nursery attached to them for children aged three to four and some nursery classes form their own nursery school.
 The demand for these is very high but your child's name could be put on the waiting list if there is one near your home.

-In addition to the schools run by the council there are some private schools which charge fees and there are ‘voluntary aided’ schools in Nottingham.
+In addition to the schools run by the councils there are some private schools which charge fees and there are 'voluntary aided' schools in Nottingham.
 The Church of England or the Roman Catholic Church usually run the voluntary aided schools with only limited involvement by the council.
 The schools manage their own place allocation so you can contact them directly to find out more.

 English language classes